 Investor Alert: Lowey Dannenberg, P.C., Announces the Filing of a Securities Class Action on Behalf of Silvergate Capital Corporation (SI) Investors Who Acquired Shares from November 9, 2021 and November 17, 2022, Inclusive, and Encourages Investors to…

-/EIN News/ -- NEW YORK, Dec.
-28, 2022 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C. announces that a class action lawsuit has been filed on behalf of investors who purchased Silvergate Capital Corporation (“Silvergate” or the “Company”) (NYSE: SI) securities between November 9, 2021 and November 17, 2022, inclusive (the “Class Period”).
+NEW YORK, Dec.
+28, 2022 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C. announces that a class action lawsuit has been filed on behalf of investors who purchased Silvergate Capital Corporation ("Silvergate" or the "Company") SI securities between November 9, 2021 and November 17, 2022, inclusive (the "Class Period").
 The class action alleges violations of the federal securities laws.
 Silvergate investors have until February 6, 2023 to file a lead plaintiff motion.

 Investors suffering losses on their Silvergate investments are encouraged to contact Lowey Dannenberg to discuss their legal rights in this class action at (914) 733- 7256 or via email at afarah@lowey.com.